ctorrescuadra/ECOS18/README.md

-# A new methodology to compute Exergy Cost.
+# A new methodology to compute the Exergy Cost.

 **Paper publised in:** ECOS 2018